-In 2017, Hughes & Salvidge were awarded the role of Principal Contractor for the demolition works on Building 2/012 – Light Fabrication Hall, at HM Naval Docks, Portsmouth.
+Hughes and Salvidge were the Principal Contractor for the demolition works on Building 2/012 – Light Fabrication Hall, at HM Naval Docks, Portsmouth.

 The building consisted of a 2/3 storey office at the southern elevation and a steel-framed workshop.
 The office part of the structure was concrete-framed with brick and masonry.
 The main scope of works consisted of fencing to secure the working area and the protection of live services, before the soft-strip and demolition of the building to ground floor slab level.
 The building was located centrally within the Naval Base.
 It was therefore imperative for the site to be kept secure and fenced off at all times, and for dust, noise and vibration from our works to be minimised with our methods as much as possible.

 The scaffold incorporated working lifts and the brickwork adjacent to the steam main was removed by hand methods with brickwork being deposited into the confines of the building.
 Operatives used sledgehammers and hand-held breakers to demolish the brickwork and downloaded brickwork into the confines of the building.

 Prior to this commencing an exclusion zone was formed internally within the building in order to ensure no personnel approached the material drop zone.
 Mechanical demolition of the building commenced on the workshops, with access for the excavator through a roller shutter door into the workshop.
 The excavator commenced by removing the third bay of the workshops, this allowed demolition to progress south to north.